Updated October 7, 2014

 After all of that’s done you should be good to go!
 You can pop open a PowerShell window and create/switch to virtualenvs as needed and install packages using pip.
 At this point you should have most of what you need to follow the installation instructions for most Python packages (except those that require C extension compilation, but that’s a topic for another post).

 This guide was last updated October 7, 2014.
 It was tested on a fresh Windows VM image.
-If you notice any errors or out-of-date information in this guide, please let me know at: tyler AT tylerbutler DOT com.
+If you notice any errors or missing/out-of-date information in this guide, please let me know at: tyler AT tylerbutler DOT com.